Algorithm Templates: Heap

 # Custom struct with comparator: min heap by cost

-return a.cost > b.cost # Min heap (smaller cost on top)
+return self.cost < other.cost # Min heap by cost

 # Example usage